fujiepku/fujiepku.github.io/_pages/about.md

   - /about.html
 ---

-Since October 2018, I am an **Postdoc Fellow** in the [Prof. Xifan Wu's group](https://astro.temple.edu/~xifanwu/WuGroup.html) at [Department of Physics, Temple University](https://phys.cst.temple.edu/), Philadelphia, Pennsylvania, USA, working on the **X-ray absorption spectroscopy of water**.
+Since October 2018, I am an **Postdoc Fellow** in the [Prof. Xifan Wu's group](https://astro.temple.edu/~xifanwu/WuGroup.html) at [Department of Physics, Temple University](https://phys.cst.temple.edu/), Philadelphia, Pennsylvania, USA, working on the **ab initio modeling of water**.

 News
 ======

 **March 6, 2020**

 My work at [Max Planck Institute for Polymer Research](https://www.mpip-mainz.mpg.de/en/home) is now published online in **Chemical Reviews**.
 We present an overview of the different simulation protocols available for SFG spectra calculations, revealing the advantages and disadvantages of the different methods.
-Furthermore, we account for the findings through combined SFG experiments and simulations and provide future challenges for SFG experiments and simulations at different aqueous interfaces.
+Furthermore, we account for the findings through combined SFG experiments and simulations, provide future challenges for SFG experiments and simulations at different aqueous interfaces.

 Link to paper: [https://pubs.acs.org/doi/10.1021/acs.chemrev.9b00512](https://pubs.acs.org/doi/10.1021/acs.chemrev.9b00512)

 **March 2, 2020**

 My work at Temple University is now published online in **Physical Review Materials**.
-We found that the ferroelectricity of the molecular crystal could be probed by x-ray absorption spectroscopy.
+We found that the ferroelectricity of the molecular crystal could be probed by X-ray absorption spectroscopy.
 This approach should be generally applicable to the new series of organic ferroelectric and antiferroelectric materials.

 Link to paper: [https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.4.034401](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.4.034401)